jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Artificial Promotion / Esthetic Reference,

-Objects automatically put on a lower level, because of deeper usage, can artificially be promoted to a higher level, by creating a reference to it from a higher object, for esthetic reasons, related to it having great significance on a higher level. (this doesn't have to result in an object reference being put on every level in between.)
+Objects automatically put on a lower level, because of deeper usage, can artificially be promoted to a higher level, by creating a reference to it from a higher object, for esthetic reasons, related to it having great significance on a higher level. (this doesn't might result in an object reference being put on every level in between.)

 A compiler could generate a warning about such an unused reference, unless you actively type the reference as being esthetic.